 Our students increasingly use mobile phones, tablets and computers on a daily basis.
-They are a source of fun, entertainment, communication and education and proved to be vital during the COVID-19 lockdown.
+They are a source of fun, entertainment, communication and education.
 However, we know that some adults and young people will use these technologies to harm children.
 The harm might range from sending hurtful or abusive texts and emails, to enticing children to engage in sexually harmful conversations, webcam photography or face-to-face meetings.
 The Prevent duty also requires the school to safeguard vulnerable individuals from being radicalised or drawn into extremism through the internet or social media.